Gå till huvudinnehållet

 Everything that researchers create, collect, produce, generate or (re)use in their research may be research data.
 Research data is a valuable part of the research process.
 In this guide, you find instructions and advice to help researchers and students at Åbo Akademi University to handle, create, find, share and publish research data to ensure the transparency and reliability of research.

 Planning and handling research data in a responsible and long-term way is part of good scientific practice.
-Research data created, collected and used by researchers affiliated with Åbo Akademi University should be carefully managed from start to the end, according to the ÅAU policy for research data management.
+Research data created, collected and used by researchers affiliated with Åbo Akademi University should be carefully managed from start to the end, according to the ÅAU guidelines for open access to research materials, methods and research infrastructures.
 Research data is valuable also after the project has finished and needs to be taken care of during its entire life cycle.
-Well-managed data provides citations and collaborations in the long run and ensures the quality of research by enabling validation as well as re-use.
+Well-managed data provides citations and collaborations in the long run and ensures the quality of research by enabling validation as well as reuse.

 This guide provides information for researchers and students about the following topics: